 It’s not an easy task, hunting for the best Linux distros.
 With over one thousand different Linux distributions, it can feel rather daunting, knowing which one Linux distro is most suitable for your specific needs as depicted perfectly in the following XKCD comic:

 That’s why we’ve put this article together, helping to narrow the field down from over 1,000, to just the 9 best Linux distros for 2024.
 We’ll help you understand exactly what Linux distros are, how they differ from each other, and then reveal our top recommended Linux distributions you should consider.
-If you are only interested in our recommendations, then you can skip to the bottom to find out which Linux distro is best for you.
+If you are only interested in our recommendations, then you can skip to find out which Linux distro is best for you.

 Let’s get started!